-All national importers of F-gases has been requested to provide information about eventually import of new F-gases.
-None has importered NF3 in 2013-2014 where this substance are investigated.
-The screening has also included particular contact to two chemical suppliers of gases for plasma etching.
-Both importers confirm, they did not have imported NF3 in 2013-2014 or in any previous years.
+All national importers of F-gases have been requested to provide information about eventual import of new F-gases.
+None has imported NF3 in 2016 or in any previous year.

-NF3 is therefor considered non-existing in Denmark.
+NF3 is therefore considered non-existing in Denmark.

 3.1.2 New HFC's